GhostModerator/steamdb-scraper-sentiment/README.md

 sentiment and engagement.
 In addition to replicating prior models, this study extends them to a broader set of games, demonstrating the practical value of sentiment-driven forecasting for game developers to anticipate and mitigate player churn.

+Due to the limitations of the Steam API, individual users can only extract review data within a maximum time range of the most recent one-month period.
+Therefore, this study collected 100 randomly sampled reviews per day from November 11 to December 11, 2024, using Python web scraping techniques.
+The first 25 days of review data were used for model training, while the remaining 5 days were used for forecasting and evaluation.
+The sentiment score for each day was calculated as the ratio of positive reviews to total reviews.
+(For the detailed code, please see the attachment “WebScrapingSteamAPI.py.”)